ray-project/ray/doc/using-ray-on-a-large-cluster.md

 ssh -A ubuntu@raycluster
 ```

-The `-A` parameter for `ssh` enables agent forwarding, which will allow your session to connect to other nodes in the cluster without further authentication.
+The `-A` parameter for `ssh` enables agent forwarding, which will allow your
+session to connect to other nodes in the cluster without further authentication.

 ### Build a list of node IP addresses

 Populate a file `workers.txt` with one IP address on each line.
-Do not include the head node ip address in this file.
+Do not include
+the head node IP address in this file.

 ### Confirm that you can ssh to all nodes
 ```